 The extension is made up of:

-- an extended indemnity period (EIP) of 30 days
+- an extended policy period (EPP) of 30 days

 Your firm can accept new work and practise as usual.
-If you get qualifying insurance during this time, the new insurer must backdate the policy to the start of this period.
+If you find new qualifying insurance during this time, the new insurer must backdate the policy to the start of this period.

-To comply with regulatory obligations, you should email the SRA within five days of entering the policy extension period.
+To comply with regulatory obligations, you should email the SRA within five days of entering the EPP.
 It’s important for your firm to have a process in place to do this.